Epicor Prophet 21 & Kinetic On-Prem End-of-Life: What It Means and How We Help

 -

-Modern architecture with different design and reporting patterns
+More modern architecture with different design and reporting patterns.

 -